2nd Annual Employment Law Year in Review – 2023: New Cases and Laws (Recorded Package) (CA & Federal)

 Audio program! (check our CLE Programs page for live versions)

-Back by popular demand, Pincus Professional Education is pleased to present it’s second annual comprehensive review of the most significant developments in California and Federal employment law for 2023.
+Back by popular demand, Pincus Professional Education is pleased to present its second annual comprehensive review of the most significant developments in California and Federal employment law for 2023.

 The speakers providing the non Wage and Hour update, well known for their informative and entertaining annual reviews, are two leading experts on employment law: Andrew H. Friedman, a partner at Helmer Friedman LLP, and Anthony Oncidi, a partner at Proskauer Rose LLP.